-The post has been liked more than 66K times since then, and the video has over 11 million views, and it’s inspiring parents all over the internet to burst into spontaneous tears.
+The post has been shared more than 410,000 times since she published it in 2016, the video has over 25 million views, and it’s inspiring parents all over the internet to burst into tears.

 Nordeman, 44, a single mother to Charlie, 12, and Pepper, 7, wrote the song the night before Charlie’s fifth grade graduation.
 “I was planning on singing something familiar that I'd sung many times before, but I realized, after he went to bed, that I was feeling more emotional about his graduation that I'd expected to,” Nordeman told TODAY Parents.
 “I dug out a few pictures of him as little boy.
 Kindergarten.
 Karate lessons.
 Drumming.
 Throwing a Frisbee.
 I felt such a wave of sadness that those moments were gone.
 And as proud as I was of him as a fifth grader, my main emotion in that moment was a deep desire to hit the brakes on this whole growing-up business.”